uvastatlab/git_guide/README.md

 `git branch -d branch_name`

 If you haven't merged the branch into another already, this will produce an error.
-To force the deletion regardless, use: `git branch -D branch_name`.
+To force the deletion regardless, use `git branch -D branch_name`.

 **Deleting a branch at the remote**